 To Get a List of Certain Disclosures of Your Medical Information: You have the right to obtain a list of some disclosures of your Medical Information.
 To receive this list, write to the Medical Records Department of the appropriate Network location.
 The first list will be free.
 We will charge for additional lists requested during the same year.
 We will tell you in advance what this list will cost.

-To Request Restrictions on How the Network Will Use or Disclose Your Medical Information: You have the right to ask us not to use or disclosure your Medical Information as described in this notice.
-We are not required to agree to your request, but if we do agree, we will follow that agreement.
+To Request Restrictions on How the Network Will Use or Disclose Your Medical Information: You have the right to ask us not to use or disclosure your Medical Information for treatment, payment or our operations.
+We are not required to agree to your request, unless you request that we not share your medical information with your health insurer about a service for which you (or someone other than your insurer) has paid the Network in full and the disclosure is for the purpose of carrying out payment or health care operations and the disclosure is not otherwise required by law.
+If we agree to a requested restriction, we will follow that agreement.
 If you want to request a restriction, write to the Medical Records Department of the appropriate Network location and describe your request in detail.

 To Request Confidential Communications: You have the right to ask us to communicate with you in a way that you feel is more private.
 For example, you may ask us not to call your home, but to communicate only by mail.
 To do this, notify the Admitting Department at the time of your hospital admission or notify the office staff at your Lincoln physician practice.
 You can also ask to speak with your health care providers in private outside the presence of other patients.

 To Receive a Paper Copy: If you have received this notice electronically, you have the right to a paper copy at any time.
 You may download a paper copy of the notice from our Web site, at www.JCL.com or you may get a paper copy of the notice at the hospital Admitting Departments or our physician practice locations.